oceanprotocol/ocean.py/READMEs/publish-flow-graphql.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Publish Flow for Graphql data type
+# Quickstart: Publish & Consume Flow for GraphQL data type

-This quickstart describes how data is published, including metadata.
+This quickstart describes a flow to publish & consume GraphQL-style URIs.

 Here are the steps:

 1. Setup
-2. Alice publishes data asset
+2. Alice publishes GraphQL-style dataset
+3. Bob consumes the data asset with a GraphQL-shaped query

 Let's go through each step.